 Frequently Asked Questions

 In the world of libraries, the term "Americana" usually refers to collections that specialize in the history of the Americas.
-Before becoming known as "The John Carter Brown Library", the JCB was known as the "Bibliotheca Americana" of John Carter Brown.
+Before becoming known as "The John Carter Brown Library," the JCB was known as the "Bibliotheca Americana" of John Carter Brown.
 As a result, "Americana" was engraved on the limestone architrave above the front entrance of the library: it is in our birth certificate!

 The John Carter Brown Library is steadfast in its dedication to the enduring digital preservation of Americana projects.
 This ensures that, if ever a need arises for JCB to transition Americana to a different information architecture in the future, the projects highlighted by Americana will be accorded the same meticulous care as all other digital content curated by the JCB.